 This is a pretty broad definition of “influencer,” and intentionally so!
 All kinds of different people might count as influencers, as long as their efforts are directed at influencing the decisions of the people around them for one reason or another.
-However, the people most often referred to as “influencers” will have a consistent following on at least one social media platform and enters into formal contracts with brands to promote a brand’s products or services in exchange for material compensation.
+However, the people most often referred to as “influencers” will have a consistent following on at least one social media platform and enters into formal contracts with brands to promote a brand’s products or services in exchange for compensation.

 Let’s talk about a few different types of influencers.